Otter-Bots/api/readme.md

 # API
+An API built for Otter Bots, will be used for various things in the future.

-# How do I run it?
+## How do I run it?

 1. Copy and Rename `example.env` to `.env`
 2. Fill it oeut